+Knowing how to direct actors includes being aware of their well-being.
 Try to give your actors at least a few days off before you start production.
-This will not only ensure that they are well rested, but hopefully provide a freshness to their performance when they return to set.
-While reminding them of set expectations are important, remember to send them off on break with a positive mindset by praising them for their hard work during rehearsals.
+This will not only ensure that they are well-rested but hopefully provide freshness to their performance when they return to set.
+While reminding them of set expectations are important, remember to send them off on a break with a positive mindset by praising them for their hard work during rehearsals.
 While rehearsals are important for the actor, they’re also important for the director to practice saying, “That was great, now let’s try that a different way.”

 Dealing with any union can be challenging and SAG-AFTRA is no exception; however, there are many very talented actors who belong to the union who will work for very reasonable rates particularly if you are producing digital content (for the web) or low budget independent film.
 It’s definitely worth exploring the options at www.sagindie.org.